Blackslashtech/glitch/README.md

 1. Drop each service into a folder in the [`./services`](services) directory.
 Each service must have a `docker-compose.yml` file that defines the service, or a `deploy.sh` which starts the service. ([Services README](./services)).
 3. Drop each checker script in the [`./checkers`](checkers) directory.
 Each checker directory must be named the same as the service it corresponds to. ([Checkers README](./checkers)).
 4. Modify the [`.env`](.env) as desired for all configuration options
-5. Run `sh scripts/up.sh` to start the range.
+5. Run `bash scripts/up.sh` to start the range.
 6. Distribute the printed team links to each team, which will allow them to download the VPN configs and credentials.

-To temporarily stop the range, run `sh scripts/down.sh`.
+To temporarily stop the range, run `bash scripts/down.sh`.
-To delete all data associated with the range, run `sh scripts/clear.sh`.
+To delete all data associated with the range, run `bash scripts/clear.sh`.

 > [!WARNING]
 > `scripts/clear.sh` runs a docker image and volume prune.
 This can have unintended consequences if you have other docker containers on the host system.
 Use with caution.